 - Mild odor in some cases

-In addition, daily habits such as wearing tight shoes or exposing feet to moisture can accelerate progression.
+Daily habits — such as wearing tight shoes or keeping feet damp — can also speed up progression.

 Stage 3: Advanced Toenail Fungus

-Advanced toenail fungus can significantly affect nail health and comfort.
+Advanced toenail fungus can affect both nail structure and comfort.

 - Dark yellow, brown, or white discoloration